Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 ### Step 2: Search your project for limited features

-Check if your project uses any features with limited support:
+Check if your project uses any features with limited support.
+For example:

 1. Check for Python models:
    - In the <Constant name="cloud_ide" />, look in your `models/` directory